-The DOD “base” budget grew over the discernible pre-war 2001 plan for Pentagon spending by approximately $836 billion in current dollars in the period from 2001 through FY2014.
-This additional spending is most plausibly explained by the political dynamics of the post-9/11 wars that translated into Congressional support, not just for war funding, but for the broader DOD budget as well.
-It should be counted as an additional, albeit indirect, cost of the wars and included in any comprehensive attempt to capture the total cost of the wars.
+This additional spending is most plausibly explained by the political dynamics of the post-9/11 wars that have translated into Congressional support, not just for war funding, but for the broader Department of Defense budget as well.

 Pentagon accounting for the wars has been deeply inadequate, and we do not know what the DOD actually spent on the wars.